 If you are breastfeeding your baby, you may also want to read this: 👇 Breastfeeding after a c-section is no picnic either!
 Get all the tips you need so you can nurse your baby successfully!

 There will be blood, a lot of it!

 The hospital will give you pads but some are either too bulky or just not comfortable.
-You’ll also need these babies for a few days once you get home so you may as well buy some that fit nice and do the job!
+You’ll also need these pads for about a week or two once you get home.
+So, buy some that fit nice and do the job!

 Here are two postpartum pads that are comfortable and give you the support you need.
 Click the photos below for more information.